heroku/heroku-buildpack-clojure/README.md

 Adding `:uberjar-name` to `project.clj` will prevent the uberjar filename from changing when your version number changes, which will make your Procfile easier to maintain.

-Note that uberjars require a `:main` in `project.clj`.
-Usually you would also include a `:gen-class` directive in the `ns` form of the main namespace, though you can skip this by using `clojure.main` as the `:main` namespace and using the `-m` argument to specify your application's namespace.

 ## JDK Version